To-do List Runner

 Runner Description (optional): This is an example runner for todo list management.

-These settings will mean that the new runner will inherit features from the "Command Base" and "Spring Base" runners, making it possible to receive commands from a central Kafka topic, as well as providing common Spring deployment properties.
+These settings will mean that the new runner will inherit features from the "Base CRUD" runner, making it possible to perform standard CRUD operations with default read, write handlers.

 For this example, you do not need to set I/O or Settings details.
 Click on the close icon on top right corner to apply changes.